drhsqlite/fossil-mirror/www/glossary.md

     the user who did the extraction, which probably isn’t want you were wanting.

+    Even with these problems aside, do you really want a `.fslckout` SQLite database at the root of your filesystem?
+Are you prepared for the consequences of saying `fossil clean --verily` on such a system?
+    We believe Fossil is a poor choice for a whole-system configuration backup utility.

     And as a counter-counterexample, a project made of your user’s [Vim] configuration is a much better use of Fossil, because it’s all held within `~/.vim`, and your user has full rights to that subdirectory.